This Is England: Plot

 In July 1983, Shaun Fields is a troubled 12-year-old boy living with his widowed mother Cynthia in the East Midlands.
 Shaun is alienated and frequently antagonized at school and around town.
-On the last day of his school term, Shaun gets into a fight at school with a boy who insults him for wearing wide bell-bottoms and making an offensive joke about his father, who was killed in the Falklands War.
+On the last day of his school term, Shaun gets into a fight at school with a boy who insults him for wearing wide bell-bottoms and makes an offensive joke about his father, who was killed in the Falklands War.

 Shaun later comes across a gang of young skinheads, led by Richard "Woody" Woodford, who feels sympathy for Shaun and invites him to join the group.
 He introduces Shaun to Milky, the gang's only black skinhead; Pukey; Kes; and the overweight, dim-witted Gadget.
 Despite some initial hostilities between Shaun and Gadget, the gang accepts Shaun as a member.
 Shaun bonds closely with Woody and his girlfriend Lorraine "Lol" Jenkins, who shave his head and gift him clothes to better fit into the skinhead gang.
 Shaun also develops a romantic relationship with Michelle, known as Smell, an older girl who dresses in a new wave, New Romantic style.
+Cynthia is initially hesitant to allow Shaun to be with the skinheads after they shave his head, but relents after meeting Woody.

 One night, the gang attend a house party joined by Meggy, an older man affiliated with the skinheads.
-Suddenly, the group is ambushed by a large, bald and tattooed man wielding a machete, who in turn is attacked by Andrew "Combo" Gascoigne, a first-wave skinhead.
-Combo reveals the attack was merely a prank and introduces the man as his associate Banjo.
-Woody announces Combo has just finished a three-year-long prison sentence and introduces him to the rest of the gang.
-Whilst Combo is a charismatic, albeit unstable man with sociopathic tendencies, he expresses English nationalist and racist views, alienating Woody, Lol, Kes, and offending Milky.
+Suddenly, the group are ambushed by a large, bald and tattooed man wielding a machete, who is then tackled by Andrew "Combo" Gascoigne, a first-wave skinhead.
+Revealing the attack to be a prank, Combo introduces the man as his associate Banjo.
+Woody, ecstatic at Combo's return, announces he has just finished a three-year-long prison sentence.
+Combo, a charismatic, albeit unstable man with sociopathic tendencies, expresses English nationalist and racist views whilst telling stories, alienating Woody, Lol, Kes and offending Milky.
 Later on, he attempts to enforce his leadership over the other skinheads.
-During a speech, Combo inadvertently upsets Shaun by mentioning the Falklands War, who reveals his father's death to the gang, which Combo then uses to manipulate the boy into joining his side.
+During a speech, Combo inadvertently upsets Shaun by mentioning the Falklands War.
+Shaun reveals his father's death, which Combo then uses to manipulate the boy into joining his side.
 Consequently, the gang splits, with Shaun, the belligerent Pukey, Meggy and Gadget, who feels bullied by Woody for his weight, choosing Combo over Woody's apolitical gang.